Current, Credible, Consistent

 Turkeys were so prevalent around the colonies that founding father Benjamin Franklin suggested the wild turkey as the national bird.
 Thanksgiving celebrations in New England in the nineteenth century included shooting contests and raffles, all revolving around turkeys.
 While other birds, like duck, goose, and chicken, were probably eaten during the feast, the turkey became so associated with Thanksgiving Day that it is sometimes referred to as Turkey Day.

 Turkeys are stuffed and roasted over several hours, seasoned with sage, poultry seasonings, and lemon, and filled with stuffing.
 In recent years, deep fried turkey has become very popular in much of the United States.
 Turkey is mainly served at Thanksgiving and Christmas time, because of its hours of preparation and roasting.
-In 2009, the United States produced 247 million turkeys, for an average of 13.3 pounds consumed per person in that year.
 Minnesota is by far the largest producer of turkeys in the United States, followed by North Carolina.

 In 1947, US President Harry Truman began a tradition that has carried on in the White House ever since.
 In the National Thanksgiving Turkey Presentation, the President of the United States is presented with a turkey.
 The tradition evolved so that the presented turkey is officially pardoned, and will not be slaughtered, and will live out a full life.